Softball Minors Rules & Guidelines

 - Runners who turn to their left after over-running first are not automatically eligible to be tagged.
 They must also make an attempt, in the umpire's judgement, to advance to second.

-- Steals are permitted, one base per pitch no steals of home.
+- Steals are permitted, one base per batter.
+No steals of home.

-- Runners cannot leave the base until the pitch reaches home plate.
+- Runners cannot leave the base until the pitch crosses home plate.

 - Advancing 1 base on an error is permitted.

-- Once the ball is in the pitcher's circle, all runner's must hold.
+- Once the pitcher has the ball is in the pitcher's circle, all runner's must hold.

 Umpiring, balls & strikes: